Web3 Product Engineering Case Study

 Friends on Chain needed to hide Web3 complexity behind a consumer product flow: connect a wallet, add friends by wallet address or Web3 identity, personalize the visual output, preview the NFT, mint it, upload the generated image, and share the result.

 I was the solo engineer working with a PM on product direction, UX tradeoffs, copy, responsive behavior, and iteration.
-The work connected React architecture, wallet UX, smart-contract interaction, image generation, backend integration, and reliability into one flow.
+The work connected React architecture, wallet UX, identity lookup, smart-contract interaction, image generation, backend integration, and reliability into one approachable flow.

 Impact

-- Built the Friends on Chain app as the solo engineer, authoring 318 commits across the React product surface.
+- Built the Friends on Chain app as the solo engineer alongside a PM, authoring 318 commits across the React product surface.

 - Implemented the wallet-connected mint flow with RainbowKit, wagmi, ethers, gas estimation, transaction submission, and contract event handling.